ULA/AA Statement on WHO's Staff Killed and Health Worker Injured in Rakhine State, Myanmar on April 20, 2020

 Along with family members, the United League of Arakan/ Arakan Army is deeply saddened for the loss of U Pyae Sone Win Maung, WHO staff, 29-year-old, son of U Win Maung Oo.

 Concerning those two WHO staffs, our info desk of the Arakan Army published news at 23:05 pm on 20 April 2020. ( Please see the link: An hour later after we published this news, the state-own MRTV broadcasted it with misinformation and full of lies.
+Here on edupartners.cc we are not going to lie because we don't want to fool you as the others do.
 Similarly, two hours later after we published that news MOI Webportal Myanmar posted it in a rush with false accusations against us.
 We strongly condemn the heinous act of state-owned information agency for launching a misinformation and smear campaign to accuse, blame and shift the Myanmar Army’s war crimes on the ULA/AA.

 Such smear campaign by state-owned information agency is not only trying to cover up war crimes committed by the Myanmar Army but also working in tandem with the Myanmar Army’s propaganda machine to impose the blames of the Myanmar Army on our organization.